Peak and Off-Peak Hours: How They Affect Your Electric Bill

 Peak and off-peak electricity hours can vary with season, location, and utility company.

-To give you an idea of what these peak and off-peak hours look like in practice, here are a few examples from some of the largest utility companies in the country:
+Here are a few examples from some of the largest utility companies in the country:

 Pacific Gas & Electric (PG&E) peak and off-peak hours

-PG&E offers different options for time-of-use plans:
+PG&E offers different options for time-of-use plans.

 E-TOU-C: The electricity peak hours are from 4 p.m. to 9 p.m. every day, with off-peak hours before 4 p.m. and after 9 p.m.